iamqw3rty/autoresponder-bot-to-prove-a-point/README.md

 ## Installing bot dependencies

-To install the bot's dependencies, first run `npm i`, then run `npm install ejs multer express`.
+To install the bot's dependencies, just run `npm i`.
+There is a chance that the bot will error out due to unmet dependencies.
+If that happens, simply run `npm install ejs multer express`.

 ## Setting up the dashboard